archiviofontiorali/voice-landscape/README.md

 ## TODO:
 - [ ] Ensure that when GPS location is retrieved, place is deselected
 - [ ] Implement get_nearest for GeoDjango mode disabled
+- [ ] Make default field in Map admits one for each landscape instead of one for all
+- [ ] Simplify the get_landscape() approach in general